Best Colleges for First-Generation Students

-To engage and prepare first-generation and low-income students, Georgia Tech developed the First-Generation College Institute summer program for Grades 8-12.
+Georgia Tech developed the First-Generation College Institute summer program for Grades 8-12 to engage and prepare first-generation and low-income students.
 The program helps ease the transition from high school to college for first-generation students by promoting unity among students with similar backgrounds, connecting them with resources and support staff at the institute, and engaging students with STEM academic programs.

-Notable alumni include former President Jimmy Carter, Mailchimp CEO and co-founder Ben Chestnut, and astronaut Sandra Magnus, who also serves as a "Professor of Practice" at Georgia Tech.
+Notable alum include former President Jimmy Carter, Mailchimp CEO and co-founder Ben Chestnut, and astronaut Sandra Magnus, who also serves as a "Professor of Practice" at Georgia Tech.

 University of Illinois Urbana-Champaign

 Founded in 1867, the University of Illinois Urbana-Champaign (U of I) has over 56,000 students and a student-to-faculty ratio of 21-to-1.
 Popular academic programs at U of I include business, engineering, and liberal arts and sciences.